latk/p5-MarpaX-App-imarpa/README.md

     Marpa::R2 will return the first parse result.
     Marpa::R3 will die on ambiguous parses.

+- **--bnf GRAMMAR**

+    Specify a literal grammar snippet, instead of reading it from a file.

+    If the **--bnf** option is provided multiple times, the grammar snippets are concatenated with a newline in between.

 - **--chomp**

     Remove trailing newline from input.